Are You Missing Out On Opportunities To Market, Promote And Sell Your Business Building Book?

-30 daily book marketing tips that will take you between 5 and 30 minutes per day to implement.
-Covering all sorts of areas including blogging, podcasts, video, social media, networking, speaking, joint ventures, book launch, creating products, getting PR and more, you'll learn plenty of tips to use your book to get you noticed, of which I anticipate you will select up to 10 that will work best for you.
+These daily tips cover areas including blogging, podcasts, video, social media, networking, speaking, joint ventures, book launch, creating products, getting PR and more.
+You'll learn plenty of tips that will get you and your book noticed, and I anticipate you will select up to 10 that will work best for you.

-Access to a private challenge-only Facebook group where you can ask your questions, and get accountability, community support and motivation.
-And I'll share my tips and advice!
+Access to our private Facebook group where you can ask your questions, and get accountability, community support and motivation.

 I really enjoyed doing Karen’s 10,000 word challenge last summer.
 I’d planned to take the month out to write my book anyway, but being someone who is easily distracted, I knew it was going to be tough to stay on track during the month.
 Plus I know I enjoy recognition for my efforts, and with a book that all comes at the end once it’s published.
 The process of writing the book itself can be quite a solitary experience, and I was aware that this could actually sap my energy rather than fuel it.
 So I was delighted to be invited to join the challenge just at the very same time I was gearing up to knuckle down.